VICTORIA RESERVOIR

 - Total floor area:

-153,440 ft2 (14,255 m2) - Parking: 24
+153,440 ft2 (14,255 m2) - Parking: 24 stalls

 MATERIALS:

-- Grey precast concrete panels
+- Precast concrete panels (grey)

 - Kalwall (insulated translucent fiberglass wall panels)

-- Prefinished standing seam metal roof
+- Pre-finished standing seam metal roof (silver)

 - Brushed stainless steel planter boxes

-- Poured-in-place service yard & retaining wall
+- Poured in-place concrete service yard & retaining wall

 - Crushed limestone gravel road